 In 2005, after several years on my own, I joined forces with musician and violin dealer Stefan Hersh to start a new shop, Darnton & Hersh Fine Violins; we were soon joined by Julian Hersh, also a musician and stringed instrument dealer.
 In the intervening years we have grown to become one of the primary shops in the US dealing in fine antique and modern instruments and bows, with important connections nationally and internationally.
 I now run the workshop there and also continue to build my own violins when time permits.

 Throughout my years of involvement in the stringed instrument craft and business, I have valued being a member of the violin making community and have always had a passion for sharing my knowledge with others.
-For some years I wrote a column on violin-related topics for the Guild of American Luthiers journal, American Lutherie, and I presented at several of their conventions, including a lecture on setups which subsequently was published as a two-part article.
+For some years I wrote a column on violin-related topics for the Guild of American Luthiers journal, American Lutherie, and presented at several of their conventions, including a lecture on setups which subsequently was published as a two-part article.
 Most of these articles are still available from the Guild on their website in their “Big Red Book” series.
 I have been intermittently working on a book about violin making and have published individual chapters online.
-Since 2006, I have been teaching every summer at the Southern California Violin Makers Workshop.
-Each year founder and organizer Jim Brown hosts a group of students of all ability levels and from all over the US as well as several other countries.
+Each summer from 2006 to 2019, I taught at the Southern California Violin Makers Workshop in Claremont, CA. Workshop founder and organizer Jim Brown would host a group of students of all skill levels from all over the US as well as several other countries.
 I was joined there by bow making instructors Lynn Hannings and George Rubino on alternating years.
-Teaching violin making at the SCVMW has become a high point of my year.
+Teaching violin making at the SCVMW was always a high point of my year.
 I’m often contacted by violin makers (both experienced and aspiring) from all over the world and enjoy answering the questions they raise.